Portland Workplace Injury Attorney

 - § 654.315 – Employers are required to ensure that all health and safety regulations are upheld.

-- § 654.320 – When it comes to injury and death lawsuits for damages, the person determined to have been in control of the construction or related work is considered the “agent of employer.”
+- § 654.320 – When it comes to lawsuits for damages, the person determined to have been in control of the construction or related work is considered the “agent of employer.”

 - § 654.325 – In loss of life cases resulting from a violation of 654.305 or 654.336, the parties that can sue for damages include the surviving spouse and children.
-If none, than the employee’s heirs.
-If the employee had no heirs, then the employee’s mother and father have the right to file a wrongful death claim.
+If none, then the employee’s heirs may file.
+If the employee had no heirs, then the employee’s mother and father have the right to file a wrongful death lawsuit in Portland.

 For more information, read our Answers to Common Questions About Oregon’s Employer Liability Law.